Tsadema/Fisher/README.md

 *You need to install python first before you can use this program.
 Install it at https://www.python.org/downloads.*

+*Installation is assuming you are using windows.
+If you're using Linux, you probably know what to do.*

 Click the big green button that says Code > Download ZIP.
-If you have WinRAR or a similar program, you may not need to decompress the zip file.

-If you don't have something like WinRAR, you can just right click the zip file > Extract All.
+Right click the zip file in Explorer > Extract All > Extract.
-Then click main.py and you're done!
+Run the program by double-clicking main.py in the window that pops up.